 Today I was chatting to my wonderful friend and master musician Amir Ezzat and like the rest of the world, he is also enduring COVID restrictions and loss of work.
 Egypt has been through so much, especially in the last 10 years…..and when I was last there in 2017 we were hoping for better days ahead for this most beloved country.
 Egyptians have proven time and again their solidarity, resilience, courage and faith – this being yet another test of their capacity to endure and thrive.
 But back to the prodigiously talented Amir Ezzat …..
 I first met Amir a few years ago when we worked together in France.
-I was struck by his relaxed approach, adaptability and above all his supportive demeanour as he accompanied the dancers during the workshops and in performance…this is all the more impressive when you learn of his background.
-However today I discovered that he is not only a highly accomplished musician, but also a crafter of the finest percussion instruments…..so we can add very humble to the mix of adjectives to describe our friend.
+I was struck by his relaxed approach, adaptability and above all his supportive demeanor as he accompanied the dancers during the workshops and during performance.
+However today I discovered that he is not only a highly accomplished musician, but also a crafter of the finest percussion instruments.
 Here is a little more about Amir:

 Click here to message Amir Ezzat via facebook with any enquiries and below some sample pics of his handiwork.